Get 80% off your plan for your first 3 months*

 The difference between a business plan and a business proposal

-• Business plan: A roadmap for your business that outlines your strategy, goals, and how you'll make money.
+• Business plan: a roadmap for your business that outlines your strategy, goals, and how you'll make money.
 It's an internal document for planning and securing funding.
-You can create a business plan using our free template.
+You can create a business plan using a free template.

 Research and prepare your proposal